tonyduckles/octopress/source/_posts/2012-02-01-svn2svn-replaying-svn-history.markdown

-  to walk backwards through the ancestry on a copy-from case: if we can trace back our ancestry to same source path we're replaying, then we can do an `svn copy` from that original parent and then do `svn export` to update the contents of all the files to match the final copy-from verison.
+  to walk backwards through the ancestry on a copy-from case: if we can trace back our ancestry to same source path we're replaying, then we can do an `svn copy` from that original parent and then do `svn export` to update the contents of all the files to match the final copy-from version.
 There's also some extra recursion that needs to happen here, to handle cases where child files got renamed inside of a parent-renamed folder.
 There are other edge-cases like files getting replaced inside a parent-renamed folder.